 Image Source: bobvila.com

-An angle grinder is a handheld power tool consisting of a motor, a gear reduction system, and an abrasive disc for cutting, grinding, and polishing a variety of materials.
+An angle grinder is a handheld power tool with a motor, gear reduction system and abrasive disc.
+It is widely used on site and in workshops for cutting, grinding, beveling and finishing stone, concrete, bricks and metal.

 4. Polishing Machines